Messyginger0804/Arcade/README.md

 ## Technologies Used

-Thiss project was built using the following technologies:
+This project was built using the following technologies:

 - HTML: For structuring the game interface.
 - CSS: For styling the game board and user interface.